Trek to Lohagad fort near lonavala

 How to go to Lohagad fort from Pune: There are multiple approach routes to go to Lohagad fort, each of them unique in what the route presents.

 Though Malvali Village/Bhaja Caves: This is the route taken by all the trekking groups and the one which doesnt need the use of a personal vehicle.
 Go to lonavala by the local train.
 Take another local to go to Malvali village.
 From Malvali village station, it is a walk of around 2 kms to Bhaja village, the base village for Bhaja caves.
 An upward path (stairs) would take you to Bhaja caves, but if you follow the winding path (wide enough for a car) next to the stairs, it would take you to the village of Lohagadwadi, the base village for Lohagad fort.
 This route is around 5-7 kms long and would take around 2-2.5 hrs on foot.
-But, if you have a vehicle, you can drive on this road (unless the rains have been very heavy) and go close (not exactly to) the base village.
+But, if you have a vehicle, you can drive on this road (unless the rains have been very heavy) and go to the base village.
 If you want to drive to Bhaja village, check out the direction in the other post of Bhaja caves.
+I would prefer this route to come down from Lohagad as it is very steep with sharp hairpin turns annd many vehicles get stuck while climbing.
+The preferred route would be to go through Pavana (third option below) and come back through Malvali.

 Through the Mumbai-Pune Expressway: This is the fastest way to reach the base village.
 Go on the expressway from Pune.
 When the Sinhagad institute appears on the side of the highway, look out for an exit from the road.
 This is not very obvious though.
 Get off the exit, go under the highway and enter into a village.
 If you are doubtful as to whether this could be the route through the village, then you are on the right track!
 Once you cross the narrows lanes of the village, take a right onto the main road and travel 5-6 kms until you reach a junction where there are lot of tea shops. if in doubt, ask anyone for the route to Lohagad. if you have Google earth, download this kmz file, this will show you the route from the village to the junction.
 At this junction, take left to go to the base village.